PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 ") }}

-## What will we create - neovim editions hierarchy
+## What will we create - Neovim editions hierarchy

 <!-- prettier-ignore-start -->
 {% mermaid() %}